 |Safe Electricity Plants Seeds of Caution around Power Lines||| Print ||

 Start by making sure everyone knows to maintain a minimum 10-foot clearance from power lines.
-“The minimum 10 foot distance is a 360-degree rule—below, to the side and above lines,” says Jay Solomon, University of Illinois Extension Engineering Educator.
-“Many farm electrical accidents involving power lines happen when loading or preparing to transport equipment to fields, or while performing maintenance or repairs on farm machinery near lines.
-It can be difficult to estimate distance and sometimes a power line is closer than it looks.
+“The minimum 10 foot distance is a 360-degree rule—below, to the side, and above lines,” says Molly Hall, executive director of the Energy Education Council’s Safe Electricity program.
+“It can be difficult to estimate distance, and sometimes a power line is closer than it looks.
 A spotter or someone with a broader view can help.”

-“If leaving the cab is necessary, as in the case of fire, the proper action is to jump—not step—with both feet hitting the ground at the same time,” Solomon said.
+“If leaving the cab is necessary, as in the case of fire, the proper action is to jump—not step—with both feet together, hitting the ground at the same time,” Hall advises.
 “Do not allow any part of your body to touch the equipment and the ground at the same time.
 Hop to safety, keeping both feet together as you leave the area.”
 Once you get away from the equipment, never attempt to get back on or even touch the equipment before the power has been shut off.

-Managers should make sure workers are educated on these precautions and danger areas need to be thoroughly identified and labeled.
-Call the local utility company to measure line height-- no one should attempt this on their own without professional assistance.
-Designate preplanned routes that avoid hazard area and educate other workers on their location.
+Managers should make sure full-time and seasonal workers are educated on these safety precautions, and danger areas need to be thoroughly identified and labeled.
+Designate preplanned routes that avoid hazard areas.

-Farmers may want to consider moving or burying power lines around buildings or busy pathways where many farm activities take place.
+Farmers may want to consider moving or burying power lines around buildings or busy pathways.
 If planning a new out building or farm structure, contact your power supplier for information on minimum safe clearances from overhead and underground power lines.
-And if you plan to dig beyond normal tilling, activities such as deep-ripping or sub-soiling, call the utility locator service to mark underground utilities first.
+Call the local utility company to measure line height—no one should attempt this on their own without professional assistance.